lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 6. Farsight: errors in several opcode's power and resist_dispel.
 7. Ice Sorm: fix duration of movement rate penalty 24 -> 7.
 Damage opcode has an undocumented +2 damage.
 8. Regenerate Critical Wounds: power of opcodes 1 -> 4.

+### Level 5.

+1. Animal Summoning V: summoning eff power 8 -> 0.
+2. Raise Dead: power of Use Eff opcode 4 -> 5.
+3. True Seeing: immunity to blindness lacks the appropriate protection from icon and string opcodes. resist_dispel on the opcodes is also inconsistent: some are not dispellable, others like the delayed cast spell and aesthetic opcodes are, which makes no sense.
+Lacks protection from cleric's obscuring mist.
+4. Chaotic Commands: first header lacks 8 opcodes that the other headers have.
+Several protection against string opcodes missing.
+5. Greater Command: play visual effect power 1 -> 5.
+Play sound lacks a save and has wrong duration.
+Delayed cast spell opcode has wrong duration 9 -> 6.
+It also casts sppr512b instead of the correct sppr512a (one less round).
+6. Mass Cure: add remove intoxicated icon opcode since the spell also cures intoxication.
+7. Repulsion: aux spell sppr515d play visual opcode 215 power 2 -> 5.
+8. Insect Plague: mention that on a failed save vs. poison the victim panics for the round.
+9. Mass Regeneration: power of opcodes 0 -> 5.
+10. Animal growth: Use EFF opcode calls wrong eff. aux spell dvpr525d has undocumented strength and constitution bonuses opcodes, with wrong duration to boot.
+Deleted.
+If the strength bonuses are to be kept then they must be documented; the constitution bonus does not make not much sense though, because the hps are already being raised.